py1sl/Blooms_and_tunes/blooms.md

 ## About the Arrangers

 All the arrangers are keen enthusiasts from the local area.
 Everyone has a different level of  experience and ability but each brings fresh ideas and energy to the festival.
-We actively welcome anyone who would like to have a go. .
+We actively welcome anyone who would like to have a go.

 ## About the Flowers

 We are keen for the festival to be as sustainable as possible and therefore source our flowers locally.
-The majority of flowers used in the displays come from Home Close Flowers (https://www.homecloseflowers.co.uk/) in Sibford Ferris (12 miles away).
+The majority of flowers used in the displays come from [Home Close Flowers](https://www.homecloseflowers.co.uk/) in Sibford Ferris (12 miles away).
 All other flowers and foliage come from the gardens in Duns Tew and surrounding villages.

 ---